vicrucann/cherish/doc/_todo.md

 This file is intended for internal usage and is a temporary file.
 It contains a rough todo list with some useful links and other projected-related info for early development stage.

+## Ideas
+* One of the configuration settings could be to chose color schemes for background-foreground (e.g., solarized, standard black-white, etc).
+* In order to map the site to the geography area, use CoordinateSystemNode (see tutorial in OSG cookbook)

 ## MVC

 **Model-View-Controller** - is used to separate the data from how the data is displayed and how it is manipulated.